nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![view-wed message](images/viewWeddingMsg.png)

 Examples:
-* `view-wed Jane Lim & Tom Koh` returns `John Doe` who is a caterer for that wedding
+* `view-wed Jane Lim & Tom Koh` returns `John Doe` who is a caterer for that wedding.
-* `vw Ahmad & Esther` returns `Halim` who is a best man for Ahmad and `Jia Zhun` who is a photographer for that wedding
+* `vw Ahmad & Esther` returns `Halim` who is a best man for Ahmad and `Jia Zhun` who is a photographer for that wedding.

 ### Clearing All Entries in Address Book: `clear-ab` / `cab`